We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 On the security front, CryptoView delivers enterprise-grade security backed by cloud architecture and SSL encrypted connection.
 The SSL SPI Key encryption secures the user account, and with portal also has DoS protection.

-Overall, CryptoView is one of the list's most robust crypto portfolio trackers.
-Its wide array of features has enough tools for investors to start investing and tracking their crypto assets.
-Like Coinigy, CryptoView also offers a 30-day trial.
+Overall, CryptoView and its wide array of features have enough tools for investors to start investing and tracking their crypto assets.
+Like Coinigy, CryptoView also offers a free 30-day trial.
 High security is another reason many crypto investors are bullish about CryptoView.
 On the other hand, once the free trial expires, users won't be able to use multi-exchange trading, advanced orders, or trade signal features.
 Users can't also deposit or withdraw directly from CryptoView.

 - Supports multiple crypto exchanges